Eth-H/ResourceSummaries/guides/dev/languages/general-theory/data_structures.md

 # links
     https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/
     https://en.wikipedia.org/wiki/List_of_data_structures

 # surrounding
 ##access
     sequential
         can only access elems in order stored random/direct access
         access an arbitrary element of a sequence in equal time or any datum from a population of addressable elements roughly as easily and efficiently as any other

+## specification
+    map
+        dictionary problem solutons
+            hash table
+            search tree //tree ds, locate different keys within a set binary search tree
+                self balancing - any st can be, as opposed to a unbalanced

 # language specific
     string (char arr)